-Are you looking for a natural, environmentally friendly, non-toxic weed killer that is safe but effective?
+Are you looking for an environmentally friendly, non-toxic natural weed killer that is safe but effective?
 You might be surprised to find out the combination of ingredients to stop these pesky plants is something you probably already have in your home right now – Vinegar, Salt, and Dawn.
 However, there is a caveat to this working which is that the normal vinegar you usually buy in the store is probably NOT the right vinegar to use.

 These ingredients might seem to be simple – and they are, but there are a few tricks to getting this to work right – read on for how to make this combination of seemingly harmless ingredients kick some green, weedy, plant-butt.

 Why Natural Weed Killer?